 That’s why, when Vivian asked me what I wanted to do as we planned our December escape to New York City, surprise, surprise, but hardly a surprise at all, I decided to do what Holly did.

-Now, it’s a little known fact (apparently, just not to two tourists from Toronto), that it was generally expected to get into Tiffany’s Blue Box Cafe, reservations had to be made.
+Now, it’s a little known fact (apparently, just not to two tourists from Toronto), that to get into Tiffany’s Blue Box Cafe, reservations had to be made.
 From the opening to months after, it took a while to get onto the list and to step foot into the #instaworthy cafe.

 Yet on that cold December afternoon, we got lucky and got a table right when we asked (I seriously think Audrey Hepburn was just shining her light on us).

 (The ladies next to us had informed us they only received a table that day due to a last minute cancellation.
 They had been waiting for a month.
 Lucky us!)

 (After a flight cancellation that weekend and a mad dash to get another flight—that’s another story for another day—it was nice to finally have something work in our favour!)

 A tiny room with only 15 tables, The Blue Box Cafe offers a relaxing view of Central Park.
 It also offers the feeling of being boxed into an actual Tiffany’s box.
 From the walls to the chairs to the plates to the cups, The Blue Box Cafe screams the brand’s signature colour.

 The way the cafe is set up is each person has to choose an item from a set menu (unfortunately, sharing one dish isn’t an option).
 However, before every meal you’re also served a cute bowl of colourful fruit and some croissants with a great selection of Nutella, butter, and jam.

 It was a fancy way to indulge in scrambled eggs, although to be honest, the eggs were a little on the salty side.

 My Order: Avocado Toast